How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 Categorizing Essential Versus Discretionary Spending

-To categorize your spending effectively, start by tracking every transaction for a month to get a clear picture of your spending habits.
-Use a budgeting app or spreadsheet to log your expenses and identify areas where you can cut back on discretionary spending.
+To categorize your spending effectively, start by tracking every transaction for a month.
+Use a budgeting app or a simple spreadsheet to log your expenses and identify areas where you can cut back on discretionary spending.

 Allocating Surplus Income Toward Principal Balances